gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The committers' email address in the git configuration must match with the email address of the corresponding Jira user (or vice versa) to comment on issues.
+        The committer's email address in the git configuration must match the email address of the corresponding Jira user (or vice versa) to comment on issues.
     </div>
     </div>
 </div>

 ### \#time

-This command works both in Jira Server/Cloud.
+This command works in both Jira Server and Cloud.

-The `#time` command will record time tracking information against a Jira issue.
+The `#time` command records time tracking information against a Jira issue.

 **Syntax:**
 `ISSUE_KEY #time [Some amount in Jira time syntax] [Your worklog comment text]`